lmEshoo/sp-i586/buildroot.md

-##Using buildroot
+##kernel configure
+We use buildroot to create our kernel.
 Follow this tutorial if you would like to configure the kernel. current version of the VM has `.config` that adds python.

 ###manual
 only tested using Ubuntu 12.04